Big data is transforming businesses and driving growth throughout the global economy.

 A majority of these jobs require candidates with both experience and advanced degrees.
 In a fast-growing field, that’s not easy to find.
-Eighty-one percent of all data science and analytics job postings seek workers with at least three years of prior work experience, and many of these roles—the highest-paying ones, in particular—require a relevant master’s degree.
+Eighty-one percent of all data science and analytics job postings seek workers with at least three years of prior work experience, and 39 percent of these roles—the highest-paying ones, in particular—require a relevant master’s degree.

 But which big data careers pay the highest?
-Here’s a look at the most coveted positions and what you need to know in order to land them.
+Here’s a look at the most coveted positions and their salaries, and the skills you’ll need to land them.